karthikiyengar/portfolio/content/fp-patterns.md

 //=> Just 3
 ```

-// TODO: Update link
-We shall use this helper extensively in the section `Expressing Parallelism`.
+We shall use this helper extensively in the section [Expressing Parallelism](#expressing-parallelism-in-a-pointfree-manner).

 Tip: Since we’ve observed that `ap` uses map to access values, we can do cool things like generating a Cartesian product when given two lists.